Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: The category D(p|star)

 The previous example generalizes as follows.

 \begin{lem} \begin{enumerate}[label={\rm (\roman*)}] \item Let $\LLdbl$ be a double leaves map in $\dgrmBSF$.
-Then $\val F(\LLdbl) =\deg \LLdbl$. \item Let $L$ be a homogeneous morphism in $\dgrmBSF$ and $P$ a morphism in $\dgrmBSpast$.
+Then $\val F(\LLdbl) =\deg \LLdbl$. \item Let $L$ be a homogeneous morphism in $\dgrmBSF$ and $P$ a morphism in $\widetilde{\dgrm}_{{\rm BS},p|\ast}$.
 Then $\val(F(L) \otimes P)=\val F(L)+\val P$. \end{enumerate} \end{lem}

 \begin{proof} \begin{enumerate}[label={(\roman*)}] \item Every double leaves map is the composition of some combination of tensor products of dots, forks, and braids.
-In particular, there are no non-trivial scalars in any region of the Soergel diagram for $\LLdbl$.
-The localization matrices of all dots, forks, and braids have entries in the subfield $\field(a^F_s : s \in \Ss) \subseteq Q$.
-But for all $s \in \Ss$ we see that $\val a^F_s=2=\deg a^F_s$, and the localization matrix of $F(\LLdbl)$ is identical to that of $\LLdbl$ by the proof of Proposition~\ref{prop:dotforkFrelns}.
+In particular, there are no non-trivial scalars in any region of the $\Ss$-graph for $\LLdbl$.
+The localization matrices of all dots, forks, and braids have entries in $\field(a_{F(s)} : s \in \Ss) \subseteq Q$.
+But for all $s \in \Ss$ we see that $\val a_{F(s)}=2=\deg a_{F(s)}$, and the localization matrix of $F(\LLdbl)$ is identical to that of $\LLdbl$ by the proof of Theorem~\ref{thm:frobfunctor}.
 This means that every left coefficient in the localization matrix for $F(\LLdbl)$ has valuation equal to the degree of $\LLdbl$.

-\item The left coefficients in the localization matrix of $F(L) \otimes P$ are all of the form $fw(g)$, where $f$ is the left coefficient of some basic standard diagram with domain $Q_w$ in the localization matrix of $F(L)$, while $g$ is a left coefficient from the localization matrix of $P$.
-From \ref{enum:valLLdbl} the only generating morphism of $\dgrmBSF$ whose valuation is \emph{not} equal to its degree is $v_{\rm fix} \ident_{R^F}$, which has degree $2$ but valuation $0$.
+\item The left coefficients in the localization matrix of $F(L) \otimes P$ are all of the form $fw(g)$, where $f$ is the left coefficient of some basic standard diagram with domain $\hat{Q}_w$ in the localization matrix of $F(L)$, while $g$ is a left coefficient from the localization matrix of $P$.
+From \ref{enum:valLLdbl} the only generating morphism of $\dgrmBSF$ whose valuation is \emph{not} equal to its degree is $a_{\tilde{s}} \ident_{R^F}$, which has degree $2$ but valuation $0$.
 Thus all left coefficients in the localization matrix of $F(L)$ have the same valuation.
-Moreover, each entry in the localization matrix of $F(L)$ has domain isomorphic to $Q_{F(x)}$ for some $x \in \W$, i.e.~$w=F(x) \in \Wp$.
+Moreover, each entry in the localization matrix of $F(L)$ has domain isomorphic to $\hat{Q}_{F(x)}$ for some $x \in \W$, i.e.~$w=F(x) \in \Wp$.
 For any $s \in \Ss$ and any $x \in \W$

 so $\val a_s=\val(F(x)(a_s))$.
-This means that $\val w(g)=\val g$, so $\val(fw(g))=\val f+\val g$ has minimal value $\val F(L)+\val P$. \end{enumerate} \end{proof}
+This means that $\val w(g)=\val g$, so $\val(fw(g))=\val f+\val g$ has minimal value $\val F(L)+\val P$. \qedhere \end{enumerate} \end{proof}